Venue: Farnham, Surrey or Oxford

-At Helen Arkell we have been successfully delivering courses in Teaching Learners with Dyslexia/Specific Learning Difficulties (SpLD) for many years.
+The Helen Arkell Charity is a long-standing, fully accredited, externally validated provider of professional training courses, and has successfully delivered courses in Teaching Learners with Dyslexia/Specific Learning Difficulties (SpLDs) for many years.

 The fee includes assessment material starter pack.

 • Helen Arkell Dyslexia Charity is the oldest dyslexia centre in the UK and has a long history of providing quality training.
 Helen Arkell herself was involved in the development and delivery of the first professionally recognised courses in the country.

 • We are unique in providing a very high proportion of tutor-to-candidate contact time to ensure that all candidates achieve to the very best of their ability.
 The tutor group system encourages candidates to share their wealth of knowledge and experiences during the weekly contact with each other.

 • Helen Arkell Charity offers a unique approach to the organisation of the teaching practices sessions on the Level 5 course.
 Candidates are allocated learners in state schools that are local to our Centres, and they are supervised closely by tutors.
 Past candidates’ evaluations of our courses have deemed this ‘hands-on’ approach to have been particularly helpful as they carry out their teaching practices.

 • There is a generous ratio of tutors to candidates on the course (maximum seven candidates to one tutor).

 • Membership of an online library is included in the course fee and candidates have access to the Helen Arkell academic library and bookshop.

 • Helen Arkell Dyslexia Charity is recognised as a gold-standard centre for delivering specialist teacher training.
 Many schools request our graduates when they have SEN vacancies, as they value the high quality of the training.